6 Tips for Thriving Through Perimenopause

 5. Seek professional guidance

-Every woman's perimenopause journey is unique, and sometimes professional guidance is necessary.
-Consulting with a healthcare provider, menopause specialist, or nutritional therapist can help tailor a plan and explore treatment options that address your specific needs and symptoms.
-If you don't feel heard, research and find another.
+Every woman’s perimenopause journey is unique, and sometimes professional guidance is necessary.
+Menopause specialists and healthcare providers have a particular interest in supporting women through perimenopause and menopause, offering expertise and dedication to your well-being.
+Consulting with a healthcare provider, menopause specialist, or nutritional therapist can help tailor a plan and explore treatment options that address your specific needs, symptoms, and concerns, including understanding your hormones, such as progesterone, and how they impact your menopause experience.
+Don’t hesitate to share your concerns openly during your consultation.
+If you don’t feel heard, research and find another.
+You can also book an appointment with a specialist or healthcare provider for personalized guidance.

 6. A special note on stress